 careful reading.
 But we also wanted to give you a set of questions designed specifically for group reading and discussion.
 So, drumroll, please . . .

-Starting this school year, every major article and story in Scope will come with a set of close-reading questions.
+Every major article and story in Scope comes with a set of close-reading questions.